Spring into Action and Deep Clean Your Salon

 On the topic of services, revisit your menu and determine which offerings are hits and misses.
 Are there any services customers have requested that you don’t have, but could add to your roster?
 Refreshing your menu will help breathe new life into an otherwise stale list of services.

 New plants and framed pictures or art pieces are also an easy way to add interest to a lackluster space.
 If you notice any tears in furniture or decor, or cracks in shelving, consider replacing them now if your budget permits.

 When you’re finally done with your deep clean, be sure to make a resolution to stick to a regular cleaning schedule, dividing tasks into four categories: daily, weekly, monthly and annually.
 If you clean religiously throughout the year, you’ll have a much smaller workload next spring.

 Still not convinced that the big spring clean is for you?
 Research and hire a reputable company to do the dirty work for you.
 If it’s in your budget, hiring someone(s) to clean your salon will save you the hassle and the time that your schedule might not allow.
 Be sure to provide a detailed list so that everyone is on the same page regarding expectations.

 Once your salon is clean, you’ll be amazed at how the lack of physical clutter leads to a lack of mental clutter as well.
 Enjoy these new beginnings and the great spring weather!

 Not an STX user?
-Sign-up for a free STX Beacon trial today and discover how Beacon can help you manage simply!
+Sign-up for a free STX Cloud trial today and discover how STX Cloud can help you manage simply!